 I’m quite fond of my children.
 I mean, I totally don’t want to get rid of them, if you know what I mean.
 It’s amazing how you’re never quite a pro, at parenting, even if you’ve been at it for a long time.
 And when it comes to co-parenting, even more so!
-Kyle is 16 years old and I still feel like I don’t know what the heck to do with my emotions in December!
+Kyle is in his teens already and I still feel like I don’t know what the heck to do with my emotions in December!
 The end of each year always has me feeling all the parenting feels because he travels to his dad, to spend December with his other family.
-Yep, 10ish years of him not being with me on Christmas day, and my heart still feels as if it’s beat-boxing to Gangnam Style when he gets on the plane.
+Yep, more than 10 years of him not being with me on Christmas day, and my heart still feels as if it’s beat-boxing to Gangnam Style when he gets on the plane.
 But, as much as I hate it seeing him go, I refuse to partake in co-parenting drama in December.

 For starters, the kid didn’t choose this life.
 So I’m not about to insert my #momfeelings into the equation simply because I feel more entitled to having him with me.
 Truth be told, he needs both me and his dad.
 I’m not the Beyonce of this situation.
 We are all in it together.
 And, if we want to be fair about this thing, December is the longest time he spends with his dad, step mom and siblings.
 It sucks for me but Kyle is super duper excited.
 It’s a worthy sacrifice in my opinion.